StirlingLabs/BigBuffers/docs/source/DartUsage.md

 FlatBuffers supports reading and writing binary FlatBuffers in Dart.

-To use FlatBuffers in your own code, first generate Dart classes from your schema with the `--dart` option to `flatc`.
+To use FlatBuffers in your own code, first generate Dart classes from your schema with the `--dart` option to `bufc`.
 Then you can include both FlatBuffers and the generated code to read or write a FlatBuffer.

 For example, here is how you would read a FlatBuffer binary file in Dart: First,